 If you’re looking for a relaxed and comfortable wine tasting experience that feels a little like being in someone’s home (as opposed to a stuffy tasting room,) look no further than this friendly spot in downtown Napa.
 Two wineries have joined forces here, so you can taste a variety with the help of the knowledgeable staff.
 Also: priced extremely reasonably.

 A beautifully designed and newly opened space, Brown Estate (located in nearby St. Helena) makes excellent wines, particularly their Zinfandel.
-The tasting room is chic, and the tasting price is steep ($40-50) but there is no doubting it’s one of the best places to drink wine in downtown Napa.
+The tasting room is chic, and the tasting price is steep ($40-50) but there is no doubt it’s one of the best places to drink wine in downtown Napa.

 Best of Downtown Napa Beer

 This place was our favorite discovery of the trip and what will singlehandedly keep us coming back to downtown Napa.
-Veteran winemakers and brewers came together to create a boutique urban space, complete with culinary garden, that is both comfortable and chic.
-During our visit the warm and welcoming staff not only served us some of the best wine and beer of the weekend, but came around with bites straight from the garden for us to taste.
+Veteran winemakers and brewers came together to create a boutique urban space, complete with a culinary garden, that is both comfortable and chic.
+During our visit, the warm and welcoming staff not only served us some of the best wine and beer of the weekend but came around with bites straight from the garden for us to taste.
 Safe to say (because well, we joined the beer club…) that this is one place we’ll be back to again and again.
 Highly recommended!

-It was a delight to discover relative newcomer Trade Brewery, who is already winning awards for their craft beers that they continue to refine.
+It was a delight to discover relative newcomer Trade Brewery, which is already winning awards for its craft beers that they continue to refine.
 Their taproom is friendly, and highlights of my flight and tasting included their 220 V Juicy IPA and Hatchet IPA, but all their beers are tasty.
 It’s nice to see a beer scene developing alongside the wine industry in Napa.
 Definitely worth a visit!

-A short walk from the main area downtown, Tannery Bend is another great addition to the growing craft beer scene in Napa.
+A short walk from the central area downtown, Tannery Bend is another great addition to the growing craft beer scene in Napa.
 They make both classic ales and pilsners and experiment with seasonal and unique brews.
 Their saison in particular gets rave reviews.

-C Casa: two words: breakfast tacos!
+Two words: breakfast tacos!
 You can see them making the tortillas by hand, and while there’s no shortage of excellent Mexican food in California, they’re really doing it right here.
 Located inside Oxbow Market.

-Alexis Baking Company: items like a leek and goat cheese omelet or creme brûlée French toast alongside freshly baked goods make this the go-to spot for locals who want a hearty breakfast.
+items like a leek and goat cheese omelet or creme brûlée French toast alongside freshly baked goods make this the go-to spot for locals who want a hearty breakfast.

-Angele: Give me a riverside French countryside restaurant and I’ll give you my new favorite place to eat.
+Give me a riverside French countryside restaurant and I’ll give you my new favorite place to eat.
 From foie gras torchon to steak tartare, they’ve got a range of classic French dishes.
 They serve dinner here as well but I love sitting outside during the day.

-Oxbow Public Market: A variety of options await at Napa’s fantastic gourmet market.
+A variety of options await at Napa’s fantastic gourmet market.
 Favorite options include Kitchen Door, Hog Island Oyster Bar, and Gott’s Roadside (both of the latter have other locations.)
 It’s also a great place to browse for culinary goods ranging from spices to olive oil to specialty bitters.

-Torc: Ah, this might take the cake as my favorite meal we ate in downtown Napa.
-The open kitchen and dining room is bustling with activity, but the dishes are expertly presented and as good as anything I’ve eaten this year.
+Ah, this might take the cake as my favorite meal we ate in downtown Napa.
+The open kitchen and dining room are bustling with activity, but the dishes are expertly presented and as good as anything I’ve eaten this year.
 No matter what you order it’s bound to be good — whether a hamachi crudo or roasted pork belly.
 Their ‘Taste of Torc’ set menu is a great way to go if you want to sample the restaurant’s highlights.

-Zuzu: A most excellent array of tapas await at this cozy Spanish restaurant that favors local and organic foods from Northern California.
+A most excellent array of tapas await at this cozy Spanish restaurant that favors local and organic foods from Northern California.

 Other Recommended Food: